HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 result = fpCreateSwapchainKHR(device, &swapchainCreateInfo, NULL, &swapchain);
 ```

-and verify we were successful:
+And then we can verify we were successful:

 ```cpp
 assert(result == VK_SUCCESS);